 Temper tantrums in toddlers: How to keep the peace

-You're shopping with your toddler in a busy department store.
-He or she has spied a toy that you don't intend to buy.
-Suddenly you're at the center of a gale-force temper tantrum.
-Everyone is looking at you.
+You're shopping with your toddler in a grocery store.
+He or she has spied a treat that you don't intend to buy.
+Suddenly you're in the center of a gale-force temper tantrum.

 Why do tantrums happen?

-If your child is thirsty, hungry or tired, his or her threshold for frustration is likely to be lower — and a tantrum more likely.
+If your child is tired, hungry, feeling ill or has to make a transition, his or her threshold for frustration is likely to be lower — and a tantrum more likely.

 Do young children have tantrums on purpose?